Episode 8: Red Metal

-"I swear Lukas I'll make sure they pay.
+"I swear Lukas I'll make sure they pay… that 'he' pays.
 I'll make sure no one has to suffer like this again."
 Nathan quickly looked up at Lukas, tears streaming down his cheeks from his anger.
 "I'm going to join Satala's military, so that I can protect everyone!"

 "Whoa!"
 A small girl splatted on her face from trying to get in, bringing the shutters crashing to the floor with her.
 "Owie… that hurt."
 The small girl moaned as she rubbed her nose.
 She then saw two legs in front of her face, and slowly gazed up to see Lukas staring vacantly back at her.

 "Uh…" Her cheeks were flushed hot red from seeing Lukas with no shirt on.
-She had never realized how muscular Lukas was under his clothes, and his abs and muscles glistened from some of the water that had yet to dry from his shower.
+She had never realized how muscular Lukas was under his clothes; his abs glistened against the sunlight from some of the water that had yet to dry from his shower.
 She quickly scrambled to her feet and backed away from him.
 "Well if I can sneak in that easily so many times than a burglar could easily rob you blind mister!"